TobiasGleiter/distributed-system-smart-city/simulation/README.md

 ## Sensors

-There are four simulation programms:
+There are these simulation programms:

 1. Air-Quality

-2. Temperature
-3. Volume
-4. Water-Quality
+You can run it locally with `python main.py` or using or Docker-Compose.
 Run `docker-compose up -d --build` to run the simulation in docker.
-Note: Air-Quality has currently 3 replicas.
+Note: Air-Quality has currently 10 replicas.

-## NATS Topics

-The sensors send values on the following topics:

-- `water_quality`
-- `air_quality`
-- `temperature`
-- `volume`